Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 This video shows building SciPy with `spin`.

 As you can see there is no difference between the look and feel of `python dev.py build` and `spin build`.
 It works exactly the same.
-However, the issues which were there with `dev.py` are not observed with `spin`.
+Moreover, the issues which were there with `dev.py` are not observed with `spin`.
 Take a look at the following videos,

 **`spin` keeps pdb command history intact while `dev.py` interferes with it [[gh-16452]](https://github.com/scipy/scipy/issues/16452)**